nushell/nushell.github.io/commands/docs/into_decimal.md

 title: into decimal
 categories: |
   default
-version: 0.76.0
+version: 0.76.1
 default: |
-  Convert text into a decimal
+  Convert text into a decimal.
 usage: |
-  Convert text into a decimal
+  Convert text into a decimal.
 ---

 # <code>{{ $frontmatter.title }}</code> for default